 - We will not reverse decisions to accept submissions unless serious problems are identified with the submission;

-- We will publish a transparent description of our review process (single blind review) and be ready to justify and important deviation from the described processes.
+- We will publish a transparent description of our review process (double blind review) and be ready to justify and important deviation from the described processes.

 - We will ensure that reviewers are given strict instructions to keep their comments confidential and not share them with anyone except the editors dealing with your submission.
 We will share the anonymised comments to the other reviewers of your work as part of the reviewer moderating process.